OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 # Office Scripts sample scenario: Analyze web downloads

-In this scenario, you are tasked with analyzing download reports from your company's website.
+In this scenario, you're tasked with analyzing download reports from your company's website.
 The goal of this analysis is to determine if the web traffic is coming from the United States or elsewhere in the world.

 Your colleagues upload the raw data to your workbook.
 Each week's set of data has its own worksheet.
 There is also the **Summary** worksheet with a table and chart that shows week-over-week trends.

-The script you've developed in this scenario helps analyze one of these weekly worksheets.
-It parses each IP address associated with a download and determines whether or not it came from the US.
-The answer is inserted in the worksheet as a boolean value ("TRUE" or "FALSE") and conditional formatting is applied to those cells.
-The IP address location results are totaled on the worksheet and copied to the summary table.
+In this scenario, you'll develop a script that analyzes weekly downloads data in the active worksheet.
+It will parse the IP address associated with each download and determine whether or not it came from the US.
+The answer will be inserted in the worksheet as a boolean value ("TRUE" or "FALSE") and conditional formatting will be applied to those cells.
+The IP address location results will be totaled on the worksheet and copied to the summary table.

 ## Scripting skills covered